bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 was called Hotmail at the time.

-But you really can access the Microsoft Hotmail and see your email there as well.
+But you really can access the Microsoft Hotmail and see your email there as well.</p>
-1997, we get the Weblog, what you now know of as a blog.
+<p>1997, we get the Weblog, what you now know of as a blog.
 The idea of putting your thoughts out there, any person themselves can start talking about it started as a Weblog.
 We get the NASA Pathfinder, and I want to emphasize less than a decade before, we had 30,000 network computers.
 Now a decade later, we have 49 million independent daily visitors watching Pathfinder land on the moon.
+I mean, that&apos;s amazing how quickly this grew within a decade.</p>

+<p>1998,
-I mean, that&apos;s amazing how quickly this grew within a decade, 1998, Google gives us PageRank, prioritizes search results instead of being pushed content by companies, Google is starting to map out the web in a way that says, this is what users want to see when they ask this question or do this search.
+Google gives us PageRank, prioritizes search results instead of being pushed content by companies, Google is starting to map out the web in a way that says, this is what users want to see when they ask this question or do this search.
 We want to emphasize what most of them found most useful.
 The web becomes more democratized based on our decision and making that we&apos;re doing.
-We&apos;re now able to find information that we want.
-Napster in 1999, this is the first truly decentralized, massively used software where instead of having local companies managing content, we have the user themselves.
+We&apos;re now able to find information that we want.</p>

+<p>Napster in 1999, this
+is the first truly decentralized, massively used software where instead of having local companies managing content, we have the user themselves.

 This is not quite social media, but this is the start of the idea that I am a content creator with Napster I&apos;m a hoster, I&apos;m uploading computer music and I&apos;m sharing with friends.
-But it&apos;s the start of this decentralized concept.
+But it&apos;s the start of this decentralized concept.</p>
-Wikipedia, 2001, Facebook, 2004.
+<p>Wikipedia, 2001, Facebook, 2004.
 Think about where you are today.
 2004 is not that long ago, that&apos;s the height of social media starting before that, we had Friendster and Myspace, people were using them, but it was mostly kids.
 YouTube videos online, that&apos;s just 2005.
-Twitter, truly the beginning of the downside of social media, and we&apos;re start seeing the dark forces take over, and then the first computer on a phone.
+Twitter, truly the beginning of the downside of social media, and we&apos;re start seeing the dark forces take over, and then the first computer on a phone.</p>

-2007, the iPhone.
-That is not that long ago, that&apos;s just a few decade or so ago, I guess more than a decade, but not quite two decades.
+<p>2007, the iPhone.
+That is not that long ago, that&apos;s just a few decade
+or so ago, I guess more than a decade, but not quite two decades.
 We have now 75% of Internet access approaching your website is going to be on mobile phones.